MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.212-3.md

-##### 52.212-3 Offeror Representations and Certifications - Commercial Items. #####
+##### 52.212-3 Offeror Representations and Certifications - Commercial Products and Commercial Services. #####

-Link to an amendment published at 86 FR 61033, Nov.
-4, 2021.

 As prescribed in 12.301(b)(2), insert the following provision:

-Offeror Representations and Certifications - Commercial Items (FEB 2021)
+Offeror Representations and Certifications - Commercial Products and Commercial Services (NOV 2021)

 The Offeror shall complete only paragraph (b) of this provision if the Offeror has completed the annual representations and certification electronically in the System for Award Management (SAM) accessed through *https://www.sam.gov.* If the Offeror has not completed the annual representations and certifications electronically, the Offeror shall complete only paragraphs (c) through (v)) of this provision.